 Toyota Mirai engines, drive & performance

-With performance comparable to a 2.0-litre petrol engine car but none of the engine roar, and a cabin that’s well insulated from tyre and wind noise, the Toyota Mirai offers a genuinely luxurious and refined driving experience.
+With performance comparable to a 2.0-litre petrol-engined car, but none of the engine roar, and a cabin that’s well insulated from tyre and wind noise, the Toyota Mirai offers a genuinely luxurious and refined driving experience.
 It’s no sports car, but it handles as well as most battery-powered rivals.

 Toyota Mirai fuel cell, electric motor, 0-62mph and acceleration

-The Toyota Mirai fuel cell is not only compact, it also boasts what Toyota claims is a world-leading output.
-Anyway, it’s capable of providing sufficient electrical current to drive the electric motor – on demand, when you put your foot on the accelerator.
+The Toyota Mirai's fuel cell is not only compact, it also boasts what Toyota claims is a world-leading output.
+It’s capable of providing sufficient electrical current to drive the electric motor on demand, when you put your foot on the accelerator.
 The development has also focused on longevity, and as a result Toyota claims the fuel cell will still be working at full capacity beyond the predicted lifespan of the vehicle.